claudio-silva/grunt-angular-builder/README.md

 }) (angular.module('moduleName', []));
 ```

-As you can see, the build tool had to unwrap the content of file 3, and then rename the module reference from `mod` to the preconfigured `exports`.
+As you can see, the build tool had to unwrap the content of file 3, and then rename the module reference from `mod` to the preconfigured name `exports`.

-> You can set your preferred name for module references with the `moduleVar` task configuration option.
+> You can set your preferred name for module references using the `moduleVar` task configuration option.

 The example above would build just fine, although you may need to enable `renameModuleRefs`, otherwise the build will stop with a warning.
 This is so because the renaming method used by the build tool is very basic, and sometimes it may rename other things with the same name that should not be renamed.
 So you should only enable this functionality if you take some care.